janina-rinke/HGT_in_ants/README.md

 In this folder, the main analyses for HGT candidates can be found.
 All scripts have been written in RStudio 4.3.1.

 #### GAGA HGT finder analysis
 Identification of HGTs with protein-coding hits and calculation of overview plots for all HGT candidates detected by the automated HGT finder pipeline.
-These overview plots were used as a starting point for all downstream analyses and to determine filters for the identification of true HGTs.
+These overview plots were used as a starting point for all downstream analyses and to determine HGT quality, as well as filters for the identification of true HGTs.
 ```bash
 ./r_scripts/01_analyseLGTs.Rmd
 ```

 #### HGT filtering of predicted candidates with pre-defined thresholds
+This script contains all filtering steps which were used to exclude false-positives and filter the predicted HGTs.
+Filters were determined based on manual assessment of HGT candidates from seven randomly chosen GAGA genomes, as well as plotted parameter distributions of all predicted HGTs.
 ```bash
 ./r_scripts/02_LGTfiltering.Rmd
 ```